-The Cotswolds National Landscape covers Alderton Hill and Dumbleton Hill and extends right down to its boundary on the northern edge of Alderton.
-To the south of Alderton, Langley Hill, Dixton Hill and Oxenton Hill are also part of the National Landscape and the land between these outliers, known as the Teddington and Greet Vale, is designated as a Special Landscape Area (SLA) in the Tewkesbury Borough Plan.
+The Cotswolds National Landscape covers Alderton Hill and Dumbleton Hill and extends right down to its boundary north of the current Industrial Estate and along the B4077 east of the site at Toddington.
+To the south, Langley Hill, Dixton Hill and Oxenton Hill are also part of the National Landscape and the land between these outliers, known as the Teddington and Greet Vale, is designated as a Special Landscape Area (SLA) in the Tewkesbury Borough Plan.